NIH-NCPI/anvil_dbt_project/README.md

 ### 3. Run the utils

+1. Make sure the `rootdir/dbt_project.yml` `profile` identifies the dbt db profile required for your study.
-1. The utils use dbt as well to make a db connection.
+2. The utils use dbt as well to make a db connection.
 So you’ll want to run `dbt clean` then `dbt deps` in the terminal.
 These commands clear out any past dbt packages you have imported brings in the current ones listed in `therootdir/packages.yml`.
 At this time you do not want any of the study imports uncommented in this file.
 If you see an error like 'model {model} does not have requred Node...'(at this stage!) this is most likely th problem.

-2. Run the utils command(s)
+3. Run the utils command(s)
     - These are stored in the `rootdir/scripts dir`.

 #### import_data.py